cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-ying-zhu/index.md

 What first got Ying in technology was playing Minecraft.
 "I was the leader of the Minecraft club during my undergraduate years.
-It was so much fun to program mods and set up multiplayer servers for others to enjoy， where led me to pursue a path in programming technology."
+It was so much fun to program mods and set up multiplayer servers for others to enjoy.
+This led me to pursue a path in programming technology."

-After graduation, Ying would love to work as an infrastructure engineer working on scalable and reliable systems.
-While contributing to open-source tools that power modern cloud-native applications, as that's her passion!
+After graduation, Ying would love to work as an infrastructure engineer, on scalable and reliable systems.
+And keep contributing to open-source tools that power modern cloud-native applications, as that's her passion!

 If you want to get in touch with Ying, you can find her in the